REUTERS SUMMIT-Slovenian PM backs Telekom sale; privatisation a matter of "credibility"

 The government expects economic growth of some 2 percent this year, boosted by higher exports and bigger investment, after two consecutive years of recession.

 Cerar has pledged to cut red tape, attract more domestic and foreign investors, reduce the grey economy and improve tax collection.
-But he admitted Slovenia had much work to do.
+But he admitted Slovenia was not yet out of the woods.

 "Unless we do our task very carefully and meticulously, seek the best solutions and cooperate at the government level, as well as with parliament, the Bank of Slovenia, banks and other institutions then we can find ourselves again on the edge of a situation in which we were (last year)."